Quantum-Accelerators/template/docs/setup/name.md

 # Updating the Name

-To make sure everything plays nicely with your code, replace all instances of the word "template" with your package name.
+To make sure everything plays nicely with your own code, replace all instances of the word "template" with your package name.

 !!!
 Tip